The Best Hedge Against Inflation Micah Hendry

 Our labor is intimately connected to our love.
 We serve who/what we love most.
 If we love the Lord our God with all our heart, soul, mind, and strength then we will desire to do His will.
 We will seek His own, not our own.
 Colossians 3:3-4 declares, “If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth.
 For ye are dead, and your life is hid with Christ in God.”

-So what does all of this have to do with inflation?
-One of the great harms of inflation is the value of currency decreases.
+What does all of this have to do with inflation?
+One of the great harms of inflation is the decrease in the value of currency.
 Going to work does not feel as rewarding because the dollar does not go as far.
 Yet when we invest our lives, finances, time, energy, and love into eternity we are promised eternal rewards.
 Rewards that will never lose value because they are of eternal worth!
 As we labor for Christ, we know that our work will be rewarded by God Himself.
 Our labor is not in vain (1 Corinthians 15:58).

 None of this is to say we don’t need to be good stewards of what God has given us…far from it!
 However, the best stewards are obedient stewards.
 May we all be obedient in the way we choose to spend our lives.
 May we give of ourselves exactly as the Master desires.
 “But seek ye first the kingdom of God, and his righteousness; and all these things [the aforementioned needs] shall be added unto you.”
 (Matthew 6:33).